SLaDOS/markdown-cv/index.md

 • Multi-domain experiences in Informatics, Statistics, Econometrics and Design.

-• Familiar with **Python**, as it has been the main language of most courses and projects.
+• Familiar with Python, as it has been the main language of most courses and projects.

-• Also able to code with **C** and **Java** and have the confidence to get started with other languages quickly.
+• Also able to code with C and Java and have the confidence to get started with other languages quickly.

 • Robotics.
 Able to use ROS2 to control and navigate robots.